Cisco IOS: Versioning

 Rebuilds – Often a rebuild is compiled to fix a single specific problem or vulnerability for a given IOS version.
 For example, 12.1(8)E14 is a Rebuild, the 14 denoting the 14th rebuild of 12.1(8)E. Rebuilds are produced to either quickly repair a defect, or to satisfy customers who do not want to upgrade to a later major revision because they may be running critical infrastructure on their devices, and hence prefer to minimize change and risk.

 Interim releases – Are usually produced on a weekly basis, and form a roll-up of current development effort.
 The Cisco advisory web site may list more than one possible interim to fix an associated issue (the reason for this is unknown to the general public).

 Maintenance releases – Rigorously tested releases that are made available and include enhancements and bug fixes.
 Cisco recommend upgrading to Maintenance releases where possible, over Interim and Rebuild releases.

 Trains

-Cisco says, "A train is a vehicle for delivering Cisco software to a specific set of platforms and features."
+Cisco says, "A train provides a vehicle for delivering software with a specific set of features to a specific set of platforms."